 The project has been funded by "INFINNIS", AWARDS FOR ALL and NHS/ A & B wellbeing fund.

-We are installing a Bee hive to polinate the Orchard and will train volunteers to care for the bees.
-The Co op have included our project in the next round of local project funding and if you are a member please vote for us to increase the amount we receive.
+We are installing a Bee hive to polinate the Orchard and will train volunteers to care for them with funding from the co op

 View of orchard from drone - Theo Andrews